IvyCafe/AkizukiForest/README.md

 # Akizuki in the Forest

-Play as 'Komari Akizuki', a national army special forces, and you can enjoy with the events displayed on the console.
+You can play the game as 'Komari Akizuki'; a national army special forces, and enjoy with the events displayed on the console.

-This is the first console game in Ivy Cafeteria.
+*This is the first console game in Ivy Cafeteria.*

 ## Installation